Top Frequently Asked Questions

 - How do I change an error on my admission ticket?

-If there is an error on your admission ticket, such as a simple misspelling, corrections may be made online.
+If there is an error on your admission ticket, such as a simple misspelling, corrections may be made online through your Praxis account.
 For more information on other types of changes, such as changing the test date or test center, see Registration Changes.

 - I spelled my name incorrectly, or my name has changed.
 How do I correct this?

 Only misspellings of your name can be corrected.
 Name changes will not be made.
 If your name has changed for any reason, including marriage, you must still present primary identification in the name under which you registered or you will not be permitted to test.

-If you require further assistance please contact our Customer Service Department.
+If you require further assistance, please contact Customer Service.

 - How do I add another test for the same test date after I have completed and exited the registration process?